Locations:

 What is an angiogram?

-An angiogram is a diagnostic procedure that uses X-ray images to look for blockages in your blood vessels (arteries or veins).
-An angiogram test allows your healthcare provider to see how blood circulates in blood vessels at specific locations in your body.
-Providers use an angiogram of your heart, neck, kidneys, legs or other areas to locate the source of an artery or vein issue.
+An angiogram is a diagnostic procedure that uses X-ray images to look for blockages or narrow spots in your blood vessels (arteries or veins).
+An angiogram test can show how blood circulates in blood vessels at specific locations in your body.
+Healthcare providers use an angiogram of your heart, neck, kidneys, legs or other areas to locate the source of an artery or vein issue.

 Advertisement